godoc-lint/godoc-lint/README.md

 //godoclint:disable
 ```

 Sometimes, it is not possible/preferred to add the inline `//godoclint:disable` directives to a file (e.g., an auto-generated file, or a legacy file that should not be altered in any way).
-In such cases, the configuration file is the right place to instruct `godoc-lint`.
-All one needs to do is to add the files under the `disable` key.
+In such cases, the configuration file is the right place to instruct the linter.
+All one needs to do is to add the files under the `exclude` key.
 More about this in the [Configuration](#Configuration) file section.

 ## Configuration